 So on one hand, the soaring foundational rhetoric in the Declaration of Independence and the Constitution, with their commitment to a new view of human rights and self-governance.

-On the other: the one-fifth of our population who were slaves was regarded as only three-fifths of a human being in a famous compromise that managed to get enough Southern legislators on board to pass the Constitution.
+On the other: the one-fifth of our population who were slaves regarded as only three-fifths of a human being in a famous compromise that managed to get enough Southern legislators on board to pass the Constitution.
 Nearly two centuries later, there were still legally segregated schools and pools and drinking fountains across much of the country, with de-facto segregation persisting to this day.

-In response, many voices are heard pointing to the great strides made by legions of slave descendants, and the easy fraternization across races seen often enough across the country today.
+In response, many voices are heard pointing to the great strides made by legions of slave descendants, and the easy fraternization across races seen often across the country today.
 This suggests times truly have changed.
 So isn’t it time for black Americans to finally “get over” the legacy of slavery so they can busy themselves with the abundant opportunities available in dedicated-to-diversity America?

 Here is where Coates suggests, if I am understanding him correctly, that it’s not a matter of black Americans “getting over” slavery’s legacy.
 The more important and still unfulfilled promise is for white Americans to do so.

-He almost bleeds across the page at times, worrying himself sick with dread on what could, on any given day in any given community, still beset his son—or even himself.
+Coates almost bleeds across the page at times, worrying himself sick with dread on what could, on any given day in any given community, still beset his son—or even himself.
 Driven to read book after book in African-American history searching for context to these terrible dawning truths, Coates writes:

 “The gnawing discomfort, the chaos, the intellectual vertigo was not an alarm.
 It was a beacon.
 It began to strike me that the point of my education was a kind of discomfort, was the process that would not award me my own special Dream, but would break all the dreams, break all the comforting myths of Africa, of America, and everywhere, and would leave me only with humanity in all its terribleness.”